 Leeds had targeted a host of stellar names in a bid to add potency to their attack, but after missing out on the likes of Faustino Asprilla and Rubén Sosa settled on the services of Yeboah – it would not prove to be a mistake.

-The Ghanaian admits he had reservations following his mid-season arrival in English football and felt he did not ‘belong’ amid the intensity of the Premier League, but after firing his first league goal in a victory over Everton at Elland Road, soon began to trouble the score-sheet with increasing regularity.
+The Ghanaian admits he had reservations following his mid-season arrival in English football and felt he did not ‘belong’ amid the intensity of the Premier League, but after firing his first league goal in a victory over Everton at Elland Road, soon began to trouble the scoresheet with regularity.

 Back-to-back braces in away wins at Chelsea and Leicester endeared him to his new supporters, before a brilliant hat-trick against Ipswich truly announced his arrival in stunning style.